UIUC-iSchool-DataViz/spring2020/syllabus.md

 Participation in class -- in the form of comments, questions, and discussion -- is expected.

-# Semester Calendar

-Below is an outline from the first semester that this course was taught.
-This course is always under development and  the course outline below is subject to some flexibility; students will be encouraged to provide feedback on the topics covered, particularly toward the end.
-Topics that are of particular interest will be emphasized.

- * Week 1: Introduction, syllabus, examples, and some basics
- * Week 2: Operational palette, structured python, and files
- * Week 3: Quantitative plots, plot components
- * Week 4: Histograms and distributions
- * Week 5: R and ggplot
- * Week 6: Images: color, colormaps
- * Week 7: Comparisons between datasets
- * Week 8: Comparisons between different datasets
- * Week 9: Network visualization
- * Week 10: Principles of interactive visualization
- * Week 11: Interactive visualization with Python
- * Week 12: Scientific visualization
- * Week 13: Advanced topics
- * Week 14: Group presentations

 ## Emergency Response: Run, Hide, Fight